 Wanted, Urgent: Retail Sales Training

-I often blog about how piss-poor far too many retail experiences tend to be.
-In the places I’ve spent my time over the past couple of years, the problem is compounded by immigrating workers paid minimum wages by uncaring management (London, New York) and all-round general insouciance (S Africa, Australia).
+In the places I’ve spent my time over the past couple of years, the problem can be compounded by migrating workers paid minimum wages by uncaring management (London, New York) and all-round general insouciance (S Africa, Australia).

-They knew the corporate patter off pat, yet all it achieved was winding up several punters, and caused the servers themselves unnecessary stress.
-Two glaring issues surfaced:
+The ground-staff knew the corporate patter off pat, yet all it achieved was winding up several punters, and caused the servers themselves unnecessary stress.

 Heading Off Obvious Trouble